 As educators in the faith, Holy Cross also has been instrumental in Catholic Higher Education in Kenya.
 Servant of God, Bishop Vincent McCauley was instrumental in raising funds for the establishment of the Catholic University of Eastern Africa in Nairobi in 1984.
 The Congregation was also a founding member of Tangaza College in Nairobi, which opened in 1986 to provide theological training for seminarians of religious congregations in East Africa.

-Nairobi, Kenya, is also the home of McCauley Formation House, which is the formation house for the Congregation’s professed seminarians and brothers in East Africa.
+Nairobi, Kenya, is also the home of McCauley Formation House, which is the formation house for the Congregation’s many professed seminarians and brothers in East Africa.
 With a steady flow of vocations, the Congregation has been able to continue grow and expand its mission.

 For a listing of the Congregation's schools, parishes, and other apostolic works in Kenya, check out the ministries page.